rchlumsk/BMSC/README.md

 3. This method may also be useful in identifying dominant processes and model structures in catchments

 ## Examples
 We provide the setup files required to run the experiment (see [here](https://github.com/rchlumsk/BMSC/tree/main/setup_with_results)).
+The files are derived from those used in the introductory paper for the blended model in Mai et. al. 2020 (see citation below), which can be found at https://github.com/julemai/xSSA.
+The PieShare calculation scripts are derived from those found at https://github.com/julemai/PieShareDistribution.

 ## Results
 The experimental results are provided with respect to model performance metrics and parameter values.
 These are found in the [setup_with_results](https://github.com/rchlumsk/BMSC/tree/main/setup_with_results) folder.